Jesus: Jesus Christ

 Christians of the time designated Jesus as "the Christ" because they believed him to be the messiah, whose arrival is prophesied in the Hebrew Bible and Old Testament.
-In postbiblical usage, Christ became viewed as a name — one part of "Jesus Christ".
-Etymons of the term Christian (meaning a follower of Christ) have been in use since the 1st century.
+In postbiblical usage, Christ became viewed as a name—one part of "Jesus Christ".
+The term Christian (meaning a follower of Christ) has been in use since the 1st century.

 Life and teachings in the New Testament

 Canonical gospels

 The four canonical gospels (Matthew, Mark, Luke, and John) are the foremost sources for the life and message of Jesus.
 But other parts of the New Testament also include references to key episodes in his life, such as the Last Supper in 1 Corinthians 11:23–26.
-Acts of the Apostles refers to Jesus' early ministry and its anticipation by John the Baptist.
+Acts of the Apostles refers to Jesus's early ministry and its anticipation by John the Baptist.
 Acts 1:1–11 says more about the Ascension of Jesus than the canonical gospels do.
-In the undisputed Pauline letters, which were written earlier than the Gospels, Jesus' words or instructions are cited several times.
+In the undisputed Pauline letters, which were written earlier than the Gospels, Jesus's words or instructions are cited several times.

-Some early Christian groups had separate descriptions of Jesus' life and teachings that are not in the New Testament.
+Some early Christian groups had separate descriptions of Jesus's life and teachings that are not in the New Testament.
 These include the Gospel of Thomas, Gospel of Peter, and Gospel of Judas, the Apocryphon of James, and many other apocryphal writings.
 Most scholars conclude that these were written much later and are less reliable accounts than the canonical gospels.

+Authorship, date, and reliability

 The canonical gospels are four accounts, each by a different author.
-The authors of the Gospels are all anonymous, attributed by tradition to the four evangelists, each with close ties to Jesus: Mark by John Mark, an associate of Peter; Matthew by one of Jesus' disciples; Luke by a companion of Paul mentioned in a few epistles; and John by another of Jesus' disciples, the "beloved disciple".
+The authors of the Gospels are pseudonymous, attributed by tradition to the four evangelists, each with close ties to Jesus: Mark by John Mark, an associate of Peter; Matthew by one of Jesus's disciples; Luke by a companion of Paul mentioned in a few epistles; and John by another of Jesus's disciples, the "beloved disciple".